Ohio is competing to be the next ‘hydrogen hub’

 “The U.S. Department of Energy has a very ambitious program to decarbonize and believes that hydrogen is the way to move toward that goal,” he said.

 Advocates believe hydrogen could be the key to reducing emissions in energy intensive industries, such as manufacturing and transportation.
-Then, ultimately, help the country reach Biden’s goal of cutting emissions in half by 2030.
+Then, ultimately, they hope it will help the country reach Biden’s goal of cutting emissions in half by 2030.

 Calzonetti said if the Great Lakes region wins its bid to be a hydrogen hub, it would not be producing hydrogen through that process.
 Rather, it would rely on electrolysis – which uses electricity to split water into hydrogen and oxygen.